Lambertian Emitters and Scatterers

 At a first glance, the statement of constant radiance and Lambert's cosine law appear to be contradicting each other, but they are actually fully consistent.
 That can be understood as follows:

-- The cosine law is relevant e.g. when one uses a a photodiode to measure the scattered light intensity in some distance from the scatterer and at a variable observation angle.
+- The cosine law is relevant e.g. when one uses a photodiode to measure the scattered light intensity in some distance from the scatterer and at a variable observation angle.
 Here, the measured intensity indeed vanishes when the observation angle approaches 90°.
 Here, the apparent size of the emitter vanishes.

 - The radiance is relevant for the case where e.g. a camera, consisting of a lens (or objective) and some kind of focal plane array (e.g. a CMOS image sensor) is used for detecting the scattered radiation.
 For increasing observation angles, the amount of light captured by the camera is reduced according to the cosine law, but at the same time the image of the scatterer on the image sensor gets accordingly smaller.
 Therefore, fewer pixels of the sensor are illuminated, but the intensity reaching each of those pixels within the image of the scatterer remains constant.
 The latter quantity is determined by the radiance.
 The same happens for observation with the human eye: the object appears with a size which is reduced for larger observation angles, but the brightness remains constant.